Â

 Step out of the cycle of overeating and cravingsÂ

-- without more control or food rules
+- without more control, discipline or food rules

 Â